Adult-Gerontology Clinical Nurse Specialist (Post-BSN to DNP & Certificate) Online

 -

-Sample Program Plan
+Sample Program Plan - Part-time

 The Part-Time plan is the recommended plan but students can elect to take one course each semester too.
 Students may begin the program in any semester as noted on the plans (Fall, Winter, or Summer).
 All courses are 100% online and run asynchronously with active engagement with faculty.
 Semesters are 15 weeks in length.
 Please consult with Dr. Mitzi Saunders to develop a plan that works for you.